Construction Accident Lawyer

 Frequently Asked Construction Accident Questions

-I handle construction accident cases on a contingent basis.
-In other words, I am not paid a fee until a case is successfully resolved.
-My fee is a percentage of the overall recovery.
+I handle construction accident on a contingency basis.
+A contingency means that I am not paid a fee until after a case is successfully resolved.
+My ultimate attorney fee is a percentage of the overall recovery, meaning my clients do not pay me out-of-pocket.
+If, for whatever reason, the injured worker does not ultimately prevail, I am owed nothing.